Trinity Catholic High School

 About Trinity Catholic High School

-Founded in 1976, the school’s motto is "love each other as we love ourselves".
+Founded in 1976, the school’s motto is "In Christ We Shall Flourish".
 Its most famous former student is Olympic gold-medal-winning athlete Christine Ohuruogu.

 Dr Paul C Doherty OBE